I discuss how to learn all the stats in your poker HUD and practice exploiting your opponents with it.

 In episode 223, I discussed using the check-raise for extra value and bluffing your opponent off their hand.

-A HUD should be an effective tool in exploiting your opponents, but many players fail to take the time to learn to use it properly.
-It’s just a confusing jumble of numbers for a lot of people because they just ain’t willing to put in the time or effort.
+A poker HUD can be an effective tool in exploiting your opponents, but many players fail to take the time to learn to use it properly.
+It’s just a confusing jumble of numbers for many players because they’re not willing to put in the time or effort.

 I believe that humans learn best in 2 ways: